VilasWang/QtMultiThreadNetwork-master/README.md

 ## Detailed Description

 The Qt multi-threaded network module is a wrapper of `Qt Network module`, and combine with `thread-pool` to realize multi-threaded networking.
-- Multitask concurrent(One request corresponding to one thread).
+- Multitask concurrent(Each request task is executed in different threads).
 - Both single request and batch request mode are supported.
 - Big file `multi-thread downloading` supported.
 (The thread here refers to the download channel.
 Download speed is faster)
 - `HTTP(S)`/`FTP` protocol supported.